KevJohBer/tic_tac_toe/README.md

 ## How to play

-First, the game will ask you to pick one out of three gamemodes:
+First, the game will ask you to pick one of three gamemodes:
 * Normal

-    In the "Normal" gamemode you play against the computer and the computer makes completely randomized moves
+    In the "Normal" gamemode your opponent is a computer that makes randomized moves.

 * Impossible

-    In the "impossible" gamemode you play against the computer.
-The computer makes moves based on the minimax algorithm which will be explained later on.
+    In the "impossible" gamemode your opponent is a computer that makes moves based on an algorithm.

 * PVP

-    If the "normal" or "impossible" gamemode seem too easy or too difficult, then you can choose to play with a friend.
-In the "PVP" gamemode you take turns making moves.
+    In the Player versus Player gamemode, you play with a friend.

-When you have picked a gamemode, you will be asked if you want to play as "X" or "O".
-(As a rule of Tic tac toe "X" will always make the first move.).
-When you have chosen between "X" or "O", the terminal will print a 3x3 board with 9 dots ".".
+When you have picked a gamemode, you will be asked if you want to be "X" or "O". ("X" will always make the first move.).
+When you have made your choice, the terminal will print a 3x3 board with 9 dots.
 Each dot is indexed 1 to 9.
-So 1 would be the top left dot and 9 would be the bottom right and so on.
+So 1 would be the top left and 9 would be the bottom right and so on.
 Once you have chosen your move.
 It will be the opponents turn.
 This will keep repeating until there is either a winner or a tie.
 At that point the game will ask you if you would like to play again or not.
 If you type "yes", the game will restart with the same gamemode and role that you previously chose.
 If you type "no", you will exit the game entirely.

 ## Features